Innatism: Linguistics

-In his Meno, Plato raises an important epistemological quandary: How is it that we have certain ideas which are not conclusively derivable from our environments?
-Noam Chomsky has taken this problem as a philosophical framework for the scientific enquiry into innatism.
+In his Meno, Plato raises an important epistemological quandary: How is it that we have certain ideas that are not conclusively derivable from our environments?
+Noam Chomsky has taken this problem as a philosophical framework for the scientific inquiry into innatism.
 His linguistic theory, which derives from 18th century classical-liberal thinkers such as Wilhelm von Humboldt, attempts to explain in cognitive terms how we can develop knowledge of systems which are said, by supporters of innatism, to be too rich and complex to be derived from our environment.
 One such example is our linguistic faculty.
 Our linguistic systems contain a systemic complexity which supposedly could not be empirically derived: the environment seems too poor, variable and indeterminate, according to Chomsky, to explain the extraordinary ability to learn complex concepts possessed by very young children.
 Essentially, their accurate grammatical knowledge cannot have originated from their experiences as their experiences are not adequate.
 It follows that humans must be born with a universal innate grammar, which is determinate and has a highly organized directive component, and enables the language learner to ascertain and categorize language heard into a system.
 Chomsky states that the ability to learn how to properly construct sentences or know which sentences are grammatically incorrect is an ability gained from innate knowledge.
 Noam Chomsky cites as evidence for this theory, the apparent invariability, according to his views, of human languages at a fundamental level.
 In this way, linguistics may provide a window into the human mind, and establish scientific theories of innateness which otherwise would remain merely speculative.